xorza/scenarium-egui/README.md

 cp assets/icon.png ~/.local/share/icons/hicolor/256x256/apps/scenarium-egui.png
 ```

+## Fonts

+The UI uses the bundled Raleway SemiBold static font from `assets/Raleway/static/Raleway-SemiBold.ttf` as the first choice for proportional text, with egui defaults left as fallbacks.

+## Text colors

+The app overrides the global egui text color to a brighter tint for all labels.

 ## Graph serialization

 `Graph` serializes and deserializes directly (via serde) using `GraphFormat::{Toml, Yaml, Json}` in `src/model.rs`.
 The API validates loaded graphs and expects internal graphs to be valid before serialization.
 File helpers (`serialize_to_file`/`deserialize_from_file`) choose the format based on the file extension (`.toml`, `.yaml`/`.yml`, `.json`).